nokia/5GDrones-data-collector/README.md

 ## How to use

-For more information, see project [Wiki](https://github.com/nokia/5GDrones-data-collector/wiki).
+For more information, see project [Wiki](https://github.com/nokia/5GDrones-data-collector/wiki) or [docs](https://github.com/nokia/5GDrones-data-collector/blob/main/docs) -folder at the project root.

 ## License

 5G!Drones Datacollector is licensed under Apache 2.0.
 For more information, see the